-Between the introduction of the Monuments and Historic Buildings Act 1961 and the end of 2018, 473 conservation areas were listed.
+Between the introduction of the Monuments and Historic Buildings Act in 1961 and the end of 2018, 473 conservation areas were listed in The Netherlands.

 The diagram above shows the cumulative number of conservation areas listed each year since the introduction of the Monuments and Historic Buildings Act 1961.